Session Ready

 Let's try an example!
 First, you will create a loop that prints out the values in a sequence from 1 to 10.
 Then, you will modify that loop to also sum the values from 1 to 10, where at each iteration the next value in the sequence is added to the running sum.

-• A vector seq has been created for you.
+A vector seq and a variable sum have been defined for you.

 • Fill in the for loop, using seq as your sequence.
 Print out value during each iteration.